 Let’s start off with one of the most obvious items.
 Since the pandemic began, there has been a huge increase in the amount of pollution in our environment from face masks.

 Most disposable masks are made from a form of plastic, which again, as you know, is a big problem for our environment.
-Then you have non-disposable masks that are made from synthetic fibers that cannot break down in nature if disposed of.
+Then you have non-disposable masks that are often made from synthetic fibers that cannot break down in nature when disposed of.

 What about if we take the environment out of the equation?
 Most masks when worn against our face for long periods can create problems like maskne, skin irritation, and can also create a haven for bacteria.

 You could opt for an organic cotton mask, but what I have found to be the best for skin and the environment is 100% silk momme masks.
-The Fait avec Coeur masks are made from the highest quality measured weight of silk, which means that it is durable—no need to ever throw it away—and incredibly soft.
+The Fait avec Coeur masks are made from the highest quality measured weight of silk, which means that it is durable—it will last long after the pandemic is over—and it is incredibly soft.

 Silk is naturally hypoallergenic, antibacterial, and biodegradable.
 These masks are breathable, contain a filter pocket for extra protection, and are 100% machine washable.
 Since getting a Fait avec Coeur silk mask, I stopped using other masks.
 They are honestly my favorite thing to complete an outfit, and are available in various colors.